Complaints against the Chief Constable

-- Treat members of the public and their colleagues with Respect and Courtesy;
+- Treat members of the public, officers and staff with respect and courtesy

 - Act in a manner that does not discredit or undermine public confidence in the police service.

-If you wish to make a complaint about the personal conduct of the Chief Constable, in not meeting the Standards of Professional Behaviour, then please state what the complaint is about and what you would regard as a satisfactory outcome.
+If you wish to make a complaint about the conduct of the Chief Constable, do so:

 The Police and Crime Commissioner

-Avon and Somerset Office of the Police & Crime Commissioner
+The Office of the Police and Crime Commissioner